redhat-developer/odo/docs/odo-cli-reference.md

   # Set an environment variable in the local configuration
   odo config set --env KAFKA_HOST=kafka --env KAFKA_PORT=6639

-  # Create a local configuration and apply the changes to the cluster
+  # Create a local configuration and apply the changes to the cluster immediately
   odo config set --now

   # Unset a configuration value in the local config